 Chemotherapy uses medicine to kill cancer cells.
 But it also affects healthy cells, especially ones that grow fast.
-This includes cells in the mouth and stomach lining, blood, skin, and hair.
+This includes cells in the mouth, blood, skin, and hair.
 This is why side effects, such as hair loss, occur.
 Chemo is given in cycles.
 After a treatment cycle ends, time is set aside so that normal cells can recover before the next cycle begins.

 How chemotherapy medicines are given

 Intravenous (IV) line.
-An IV (small tube) is inserted into a vein in the arm or other part of the body to deliver chemo medicines.
+A small tube called an IV is placed into a vein in the arm or another part of the body to give chemo medicines.
 Sometimes, a long-term IV is surgically placed in the body.
-This is called a central line.
+This is called a central venous line or "central line".
 It allows medicines and other treatments to be given without having to place a new IV each time.
 IVs are the most common way chemo medicines are given.

 Pills or liquid.
-The medicines are taken by mouth.
+The medicines are taken by mouth and swallowed.

 Injection.
 The medicines are injected into a muscle in the arm or leg, or in the skin over a fatty part of the belly.

 Intrathecal.
 The medicines are injected into the lower part of the spine.
 This is called a lumbar puncture (spinal tap).
-The medicines is sent directly into the spinal fluid.
+The medicine goes directly into the spinal fluid.
 This way of giving chemo is important because certain cancers grow in the spinal fluid.

-Your child may get chemo in the hospital or clinic or at home.
+Your child may be given chemo in the hospital, at a clinic or at home.
 He or she may be given more than one medicine at a time.
 This is called combination chemotherapy.
 It’s stronger and may be more effective at killing cancer cells.

 Side effects of chemotherapy

 Side effects occur when normal cells are affected by chemo.
 Most side effects are short-term and go away soon after treatment ends.
-But others are long-term and may be permanent.
+But others may be long-term and permanent.
 Or, they may occur months or even years after treatment.
 Each chemo medicine can have its own side effects.
-Ask your child’s healthcare provider what these may be for your child.
-It’s unlikely that your child will have every side effect.
+Ask your child’s healthcare provider what side effects your child may have.
+It’s not likely that your child will have every side effect.
 But, he or she may have some of the following:

 Short-term side effects